10 Hit Country Songs Written By Duluth Native Jordan Schmidt

 This Old Dominion tune is a standout on their latest album, "Happy Endings."
 It was written by Schmidt, Trevor Rosen and Brad Tursi, of the band.
 It was never a single but it's still a jam.
 We've had this one on repeat for awhile.
 (By the way - let's hope these guys come back soon!)

-This song needs no further explanation but i'll give you one just in case you've been living under a rock.
+This song needs no further explanation but I will give you one just in case you've been living under a rock.
 This song, written with Mitchell Tenpenny and Justin Wilson, became one of the biggest in 2018.
 As his debut single, this was our introduction to Tenpenny.
 Thankfully for him - and for us - this was a big, old number one hit.
 We want more collaborations in the future, please.

 You may not have heard this one YET but it's climbing the country charts as we speak so it is only a matter of time.
 Rodney Atkins is back with this track, written with Schmidt, Connie Harrington and Mike Walker.
 We will take any song that gets his voice back on our airwaves.